 - There are no windows, TVs, glazed screens or mirrors behind the reception point which could adversely affect the ability of someone to lip read.

-- The reception counter is placed in front of a background which is patterned.
+- The counter is not placed in front of a plain background.

 - The lighting levels at the reception point are good.